basiliscos/cpp-rotor/docs/Design.md

 i.e. making sure that "server" will outlive "client", i.e. all messages from "client" to "server" will be eventually delivered, i.e. "server" will not spontaneously shut self down having alive client connected to it.
-The "server" have to confirm successful linking of a "client", while "client" waiting the response confirmation suspends its own initialization (i.e its state is `INITIALIZING`).
+The "server" have to confirm successful linkig of a "client", while "client" waiting the response confirmation suspends its own initialization (i.e its state is `INITIALIZING`).
 It should be noted, that actors linking is performed by actor addresses only, i.e. "client" and "server" actors might belong to different threads, supervisors,